ahodot01/finalCapstone/README.md

 rewarding, offering insights into the capabilities of natural language processing in extracting meaningful insights from unstructured text data.
 It can be used to analyse any database or more likely certain section/column/row of database.
 In case of use with another database (.csv/.txt/etc.) some minor adjustments will be needed (Datasets/DataFrame/subset/etc.) to extract data for further semantic analysis.
-Thanks everyone in Hyperiondev and CoGrammar for making such interesting task.
+Thanks everyone in Hyperiondev/CoGrammar staff for making such an interesting task.
 That was fun! :)